l7mp/l7mp/README.md

 On session creation, l7mp will demultiplex the bidirectional stream received at the listener into two uni-directional streams: the *ingress stream* (in the direction from the source/listener to the destination/cluster) will be routed through the `Logger` transform cluster.
 Theoretically, a transform cluster is free to apply any modification it wants to the traffic passing through it, it can be local (built into the l7mp datapath, like `Logger`) or remote (e.g., another WebSocket cluster), the only requirement is that the cluster endpoint listen at the specified address on the specified port and send the modified traffic back to l7mp.
 For now, the `Logger` cluster just dumps the content of the stream without transforming it in any ways, but you get the point.
 The returned stream is then piped to the cluster `ws-cluster`.
 In the *egress direction* (from the destination/cluster back to the source/listener), no transformation occurs as the egress chain spec is missing.

 The ingress and the egress routes are specified and handled separately.
 Both routes can contain a list of any number of transform clusters that will be chained sequentially, automatically performing transparent protocol and payload conversion along the way.
-Note that datagram boundaries are preserved during transformation whenever possible, and when it is not (i.e., piping a UDP stream to a TCP cluster will lose segmentation), l7mp issues a warning.
+Note that datagram boundaries are preserved during transformation whenever possible, and when not (i.e., piping a UDP stream to a TCP cluster will lose segmentation), l7mp issues a warning.

 The above should yield the routes: